Skip to content

 Is King University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of King University earn a median of $59,831, roughly in line with national averages for graduates.
+Ten years out, alumni of King University earn a median of $59,831, roughly in line with the national average for college graduates.

 $52,248